-Heating action begins a few seconds after the system sensor(s) detect moisture at or below 38°F (3.3°C).
+Heating action begins a few seconds after the sensor detects moisture at or below 38°F (3.3°C).
 However, heating action continues even after the sensor no longer detects moisture based on the Hold-On Time setting.
-The Hold-On Time control knob allows you to set the length of time the unit will continue heating even after the sensor(s) no longer detect moisture.
-This is beneficial because it typically takes longer for ice to melt than it took to form initially and also because it keeps moisture from re-freezing before it has fully melted.
+The Hold-On Time control knob allows you to set the length of time the unit will continue heating even after the sensor no longer detects moisture.
+This is beneficial because it typically takes longer for ice to melt than it took to form initially and also because it keeps moisture from re-freezing before it has fully evaporated.
 As indicated on the front panel, the Hold-On Time can be set for anywhere from 0 to 8 hours as indicated by the arrow on the control knob.
-Note that if the Hold-On Time control knob is set at 0 (as shown in Figure 6), the system will produce heat only for as long as the sensor(s) detect moisture but no longer.
-For that reason, and to ensure more effective heating, it is recommended that the Hold-On Time be set up closer to the mid-way point, corresponding to about 2 to 6 hours.
+Note that if the Hold-On Time control knob is set at 0 (as shown in Figure 5), the unit will produce heat only for as long as the sensor detects moisture but for no longer.
+For that reason and to ensure more effective heating, it is recommended that the Hold-On Time be set up closer to the mid-way point, corresponding to about 2 to 6 hours.